-Reducing carbon dioxide emissions is essential to tackling global warming and making our society sustainable.
+Reducing carbon dioxide emissions is essential to tackling global warming and contributing to a sustainable world.
 We understand that we are responsible for the environment, and work to monitor the carbon footprint of our business activities and promote tangible initiatives to stop global warming.

-Referring to Japan’s greenhouse gas emission reduction targets announced by the government in April 2021, we have set bolder medium- to long-term targets with the aim to halve groupwide carbon dioxide emissions from FY 2013 levels by FY 2030.
+We have set medium- to long-term targets with the aim of halving groupwide carbon dioxide emissions from FY 2016 levels by FY 2030.

 Medium- to long-term targets and their progress